Franklin County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you cannot retrieve the vehicle yourself.
-Here's how to proceed:
+If your license was suspended or revoked due to the DWI arrest, you cannot legally drive the vehicle yourself.
+In this case:

 Costs & Fees in Franklin County

-Typical towing fees in North Carolina generally range from $150 to $300.
+Typical towing fees in North Carolina range from $150 to $300.
 Daily storage fees typically range from $25 to $50 per day.
+However, because Franklin County uses a private rotation system, fees are determined by the individual towing company.

 Payment

 Call the impound lot in advance to confirm which payment methods they accept.
-Most lots accept cash, but some may also accept credit cards or money orders.
-Be prepared to pay the full amount due before they release your vehicle.
+Cash is often preferred, but some lots may accept credit cards or money orders.
+Be aware that some private lots may charge a surcharge for credit card payments.

 Timeline